uvarc/rc-website/content/userinfo/hpc/ood/overview.md

 Visit our [File Explorer](/userinfo/hpc/ood/fileexplorer) guide for detailed instructions.

 # Interactive Applications
-Open OnDemand provides access to interactive applications that provide a full graphical Rivanna desktop environments, JupyterLab for running Jupyter notebooks, RStudio Server, Matlab, a simple terminal shell, and a variety of other research apps.
+Open OnDemand provides access to interactive applications that provide a full graphical HPC desktop environments, JupyterLab for running Jupyter notebooks, RStudio Server, Matlab, a simple terminal shell, and a variety of other research apps.

 ## Desktop
 The Desktop app provides a full Linux Desktop environment launched on user-specified allocated hardware resources which may include a compute node equipped with graphical processing units (GPUs). **This is the preferred mechanism to start compute intensive applications that require a graphical user interface (GUI).**